In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes: Search for Extraterrestrial Artificial Intelligence

-Now, we want to calculate the number of Dyson sphere-like structures due to the type of civilization.
-For this task, for a proof of concept, we assume a typical Milky-way galaxy with total mass of $M\simeq 1.5\times 10^{12} M_{\odot}$, the concentration of dark matter halo profile $c \simeq 10$ and the virial radius $r_{\rm{vir}}\simeq 200 ~\rm{kpc}$ \citep{2019MNRAS.487L..72G}.
-The fraction of primordial black holes (PBH) $f_{\rm{PBH}}$ and their mass are free parameters.
+Now, we want to calculate the number of Dyson sphere\textendash like structures as a function of the type of civilization.
+For this task, for a proof of concept, we assume a typical Milky Way galaxy with a total mass of $M\simeq 1.5\times 10^{12} M_{\odot}$, the concentration of the dark matter halo profile $c \simeq 10$ and virial radius $r_{\rm{vir}}\simeq 200 ~\rm{kpc}$ \citep{2019MNRAS.487L..72G}.
+The fraction of PBHs $f_{\rm{PBH}}$ and their mass are free parameters.